Individual bread and butter puddings; an old school British recipe that's the perfect way to use up bread a little past its best.

 - Whisk together the sugar and the egg yolks until it lightens in colour and becomes frothy whilst the milk mix heats up.

-- Slowly pour the milk mix into the whisked egg yolks whisking all of the time, this should thicken until the mixture forms a custard that is as thick as a "small shoestring" when you life the whisk
+- Slowly pour the milk mix into the whisked egg yolks, whisking all the time.
+This should thicken until the mixture forms a custard that is as thick as a "small shoestring" when you lift the whisk

 - Place the bowls filled with the bread into the baking dish with water and pour over the custard or creme anglaise.